Janmajayamall/dse/README.md

 DSE uses time-locked on-chain wallets and state channels for gasless trades, thus allowing trade of value as low as 1 cent to happen on p2p network.

-### Lifecycle of a trade
+### Peer discovery

+### Information Query and Bids

-Consider requester node as **A** and provider node as **B**.
+Consider service requester node **A** and service provider node **B**.

-1. Node A publishes a information query on the p2p network.
-Since every node understands gossipsub protocol and is subscribed to "Query" topic, the query will be relayed to every node.
+1. Node A publishes their "Query" on the p2p network.
+Every node on the network subscribes to "Query" topics, thus A's query is progated throughout the network.
-2. Consider that node B, B1, B2, B3 are interested in servicing the query.
-All of the will prepare their **Bid** for servicing the query and send it to Node A. Node A upon receiving their bid will reply with acknowledgement.
-3. Node A aftere reviewing all bids, selects node B's bid.
-Node A sends **Bid Acceptance** to Node B. Node B upon receving bid acceptance replies with acknoledgement.
-4. Node A and B now engage in commitment of funds (as specified in the bid) for the trade.
-Funds commitement follow **Progressive commitment**.
-5. Node B now proceeds to service the query of Node A
-6. [Pending]
+2. Node B receives Node A's query and processes.
+After processing it decides to place a bid.
+3. B sends "PlaceBid" request to A, after which A sends "AckPlaceBid" response to B. (A would have received "PlaceBid" request from several nodes)
+4. A select B's bid as the winning bid.
+A sends "AcceptBid" request to B, after which B sends "AckAcceptBid" response to B.
+5. B checks whether still want to seervice A's query.
+If yes, B proceeds to (6).
+If no, interaction stops here and A would choose some other bid after a buffer period.
+6. B sends "StartCommit" request to A, after which A sends "AckStartCommit" response to B.
+7. Commitment of funds necessary for the exchange happens.
+Once commitment of funds end, A & B receive an event.
+8. B sends "QueryResponse" request to A, after which A sends "AckQueryResponse" response to B.
+9. [Unlocking of funds is still WIP...]

 ### Time locked wallets & commitments